Agnel-Wang/dev-z1-en.github.io/2-basic/sdk.md

 ### 3. bigDemo

-bigDemo has written an example of calling member functions in the class that inherits the interface laid down by unitreeArm.
+By inheriting from the unitreeArm class, bigDemo writes an example of calling a member function in the class.

-There are four functions defined in Z1ARM, each of which controls the robotics arm in a different method, respectively.
+Four functions are defined in the Z1 ARM class to demonstrate each of the four ways to control the robot arm using upper-level commands.

 ```cpp
     void armCtrlByFSM();